-The 2017 Water Quality Report will not be mailed except by request.
+The 2018 Water Quality Report will not be mailed except by request.
 Copies are available from Public Works or City Hall during normal business hours, and on the city web site at www.plainwell.org/reports.
-You may request a paper or emailed copy from Public Works at down.plainwell.org/reports.
-You may request a paper or emailed copy from Public Works at down.plainwell.org/reports.
-You may request a paper or emailed copy from Public Works at down.plainwell.org/reports.
-You may request a paper or emailed copy from Public Works at down.plainwell.org/reports.
+You may request a paper or emailed copy from Public Works at dpw@plainwell.org.